civicrm/prevem/README.md

 }
 ```

 The request will ordinarily return an empty object.
-However, if there is
+However, if there are
-a pending task, it will reserve and return that task.
+any pending tasks, it will reserve and return the next available task.

-After working on the task, the renderer should submit resulting
+After working on the task, the renderer should submit the resulting
 screenshot:

 ```